SilkRose/Pony/stories/metal-magic/metal-magic.md

 "Don't you need to subtract the weight of the box first?"

 Ticket nodded.
-"Nice catch, yes you are correct."
+"Nice catch; yes, you are correct."

 Iron asked, "Does anyone want to carry the box and dump it in the right bin with me?"

 A few of the children went with her, along with two adult chaperones.

 They took the box and emptied it, bringing the empty box back to weigh.
-It read one pound.
+The scale read one pound.

 Iron asked, "How much should we pay for thirty-five pounds at point forty bits per pound?"

 Scootaloo thought for a second before answering, "Fourteen bits."

 Iron nodded.
-"Good job, that's correct."
+"Good job; [SEMICOLON OPTIONAL, COMMA WOULD ALSO BE FINE HERE] that's correct."

 They repeated this process for all the metal Scraps had on his wagon, with different ponies doing different roles each time.
 Twilight had to help with the math for the less even prices, but in the end they got it all done, and Scraps left with his bag of bits.

-Iron lead the group back outside to the front of the building, and they walked to the side, where a set of two larger trot-on scales sat.
+Iron led the group back outside to the front of the building, and they walked to the side, where a set of two larger trot-on scales sat.

 "We're going to go over the normal scrap procedure now.
 This is where ponies bring in scrap in large amounts.
 Instead of by the pound, it's by the ton."

 Apple Bloom raised her hoof.

-"Yes, Apple Bloom," Iron called.
+"Yes, Apple Bloom?"
+Iron called.

 "What's the point of recycling?"

 "Great question.
-We recycle because it's better for Equestria and sometimes cheaper than extracting new metal out of the ground.
+We recycle because it's better for Equestria and sometimes cheaper than extracting new metal from the ground.
 Certain metals can be very hard to mine, so recycling makes the world a better place to live."

 Everypony nodded at her answer.

-Iron lead the group onto the inlet scale where they stopped next to a blue stallion standing between the two trot-on scales.
+Iron led the group onto the inlet scale where they stopped next to a blue stallion standing between the two trot-on scales.
 "This is Adder.
 He calculates and gives ponies their tickets on the way in and out of the junkyard."

 Adder pointed at the magical number display on the metal panel behind him.
 "This is how much all of you weigh.
 Ponies go in and unload.
-I subtract their inbound weight from the outbound weight to find how much metal they brought in."
+I subtract their inbound weight from the outbound weight [SHOULDN'T THE ORDER OF THE OPERATION BE REVERSED; I.E., SHOULDN'T HER SUBTRACT THE (LOWER) OUTBOUND WEIGHT FROM THE INBOUND WEIGHT?
+OTHERWISE, THE WEIGHT IS NEGATIVE, AND HE MUST REMEMBER TO SIGN-INVERT IT.
+IT'S PLAUSIBLE EITHER WAY, SO I'M NOT ISSUING CORRECTION INSTRUCTIONS] to find how much metal they brought in."

 The panel showed they weighed one thousand six hundred pounds.

 They continued on the tour as Iron led them off the scale and into the scrap yard.
 "This is where ponies drop off their metal.
 Remember, scrap can be very sharp, so don't touch."

 Metal was piled up five or six ponies tall for hundreds of feet.
-They trotted along the pile until they stopped a circular indentation in the pile where a bunch of ponies were unloading.
+They trotted along the pile until they stopped at a circular indentation in the pile where a bunch of ponies were unloading.

 Iron explained, "All these ponies bring in metal from different places all around Equestria.
 Some of it is out of ponies' trash, and some comes from companies that build up metal scrap until they have enough to fill their wagon."

 They all watched as the ponies unloaded their wagons.
-Most of the ponies were earth ponies but there were a few pegasi and unicorns.
+Most of the ponies were earth ponies, but there were a few pegasi and unicorns.

 A couple of the ponies on the left side finished unloading and pulled their wagons out to go get weighed out.

-Iron pointed at a bright pink unicorn in a safely vest and helmet who quickly trotted into the vacated area.
+Iron pointed at a bright pink unicorn in a safety vest and helmet who quickly trotted into the vacated area.
 "That's Protector Pete.
 He goes in and uses his magic to push the metal back into the pile after ponies leave."

 They all watched Pete.
 He used his magic in a sweeping motion, pushing the metal back in steps.

 Iron led the ponies as they continued along the pile, following till they were on the back side of the pile.
 "This is where we take the metal and start processing it.
 Normally, only employees are allowed here."

 There were several ponies working on this side of the pile.
 Iron pointed at another unicorn.
 "That's Crusher.
-He picks up metal in his magic and crushes it before placing it on a cart before it gets taken into our processing building."
+He picks up metal in his magic and crushes it before placing it on a cart for transport into our processing building."

-They watched as Crusher picked up a large chunk of the metal pile at the top and crumpled it all together, before setting it down on a flying wagon pulled by two pegasi.
+They watched as Crusher picked up a large chunk of the metal pile at the top and crumpled it all together before setting it down on a flying wagon pulled by two pegasi.

 "Those pegasi fly the metal from the yard to the building.
 It's quicker to fly it than trot it on a rolling wagon."